 The word compression in fracture fixation means bringing the two fragments closer to each other so that the fragments oppose well.

-When plate is used to achieve compression in addition to fixation of fracture, it is said to be used in compression mode.
+When the plate is used to achieve compression in addition to fixation of a fracture, it is said to be used in compression mode.
 This mode is used on transverse and oblique fractures

 This kind of plating is also used as an adjunct where screws are used alone in long bones an accurate reconstruction with interfragmentary compression can be achieved, but screws are not particularly strong in resisting bending or twisting forces.
 Addition of a plate provides further resistance to such forces.

 The fibular fracture commonly seen in ankle injuries is often fixed with lag screws protected by a neutralization plate.